Nowhere but Northeast Brazil 2016 (with Southern Bahia Ext. to Jan 31)

 YELLOW-CHEVRONED PARAKEET (Brotogeris chiriri)

-BLUE-HEADED PARROT (REICHENOW'S) (Pionus menstruus reichenowi) – This endemic to NE Brazil was seen at the Tamandare area.
-[E]
+BLUE-HEADED PARROT (REICHENOW'S) (Pionus menstruus reichenowi) [E]

 ORANGE-WINGED PARROT (Amazona amazonica)